Cephyr S3: S3-compatible object storage¶

 The S3 API implemented in Ceph might not support all that is implemented by AWS.
 Be careful when using advanced feature like this and always check that the policy works as intended.
 Also consult Ceph's official documentation for details: https://docs.ceph.com/en/squid/radosgw/bucketpolicy/

-suppose one creates a bot user called mybot and wants to limit its access to
+suppose you creates a bot user called mybot and wants to limit its access to

 the s3://published bucket.

-One start by getting the ARN of the user:
+You start by getting the ARN (Amazon Resource Name) of the user:

 aws iam get-user --user-name mybot